-There are also the recycled plastic materials (Commission Regulation 282/2008), regenerated cellulose film (Commission Directive 2007/42/EC) and ceramics (Council Directive 84/500/EC).
+There are also specific rules for regenerated cellulose film (Commission Directive 2007/42/EC) and ceramics (Council Directive 84/500/EC).
 In the case of ceramics, migration limits have been established for lead and cadmium.
 Materials must bear an indication "for food contact" or the symbol reproduced in Annex II to Regulation 1935/2004.